Akshayakalpa: History

-Nine techies, including Akshayakalpa co-founder and managing director Shashi Kumar and his friends Venkatesh Seshasayee, Ranjith Mukundan, Ravishankar Shiroor, Ramakrishna Adukuri, Praveen Nale, Giridhar Bhat, Ramkumar Iyer and Mohammed Ashraf, then working with Wipro Technologies, were some of the earliest contributors to the Youva Chethana Program.

 Akshayakalpa was registered as a company on October 2, 2010.
-The above-mentioned contributors seed funded into Akshayakalpa in November the same year.
-The initiative was also crowdfunded by several other employees of Wipro Technologies.

 Akshayakalpa had 130 farms in the Tiptur area by 2016.

-By 2020, the organization had partnered with 580 farmers in the Tiptur district, whose average income was ₹ 89000 per month.
+By 2020, the organization had partnered with 580 farmers in the Tiptur district, whose average income was ₹89,000 per month.

-Today, the company works with farmers in and around Tiptur, Karnataka and Chengalpattu, Tamil Nadu, and helping them to become entrepreneurs by transforming their farming operations from livelihood focused to wealth creation opportunities.
-The organization plans to build its network by working with more than 100 such farmers and satellite farms owned by farmers in Chengulpattu.
+The company works with farmers in and around Tiptur, Karnataka and Chengalpattu, Tamil Nadu.
+The organization plans to build its network by working with more than 100 such farmers and satellite farms owned by farmers in Chengalpattu.

 The company works with farmers in and around Tiptur, Arsikere, Channarayapatna, Chikkanayakana Halli, Kadur and Holenarasipura.
-The company is also planning to expand its operations in Chennai with an investment of over ₹ 15 crores in the next few years.
+The company is also planning to expand its operations in Chennai and Hyderabad.

 Philosophy

 Akshayakalpa was founded as a farmer entrepreneurship initiative.
-The organization aims to address the bilateral problem of economic non-viability in agriculture which entails farmers to either move away from farming or resort to means like chemical fertilizers and pesticides and poor-quality food for the consumer.
+The organization aims to address the bilateral problem of economic non-viability in agriculture, which causes farmers to move away from farming or utilize chemical fertilizers and pesticides, leading to poor-quality food for the consumer.
 The team identifies young farmers who have discontinued farming operations due to economic non-viability and provides them with bank links, farmers outreach, technical services and access to markets in order to encourage them to return to farming.